rhyslwells/Data-Archive/content/uncleaned/embedded methods.md

 2. **Regularization Techniques**: Embedded methods commonly use [[Regularisation]] techniques to penalize the inclusion of unnecessary features during model training.

 3. **Automatic Feature Selection**: Embedded methods automatically select the most relevant features by learning feature importance during the training process.
-The model adjusts the importance of features iteratively based on their contribution to minimizing the [[loss function]].
+The model adjusts the importance of features iteratively based on their contribution to minimizing the [[Loss function]].

 4. **Examples of Embedded Methods**:
    - **[[Lasso]] (L1 Regularization)**: